IkigaiLabsETH/Artbot/FINE-TUNING-SUMMARY.md

 7. **Feedback Loop**: The combination of art direction and aesthetic judgment creates a feedback loop that can be used to iteratively improve the quality of the generated artwork.

+8. **Interactive Art Generation**: The interactive feature allows users to generate custom artwork, providing a more personalized and engaging experience.

 ## Implementation Recommendations

 To fully implement these enhancements, we recommend: